top of page

 • Healing Before Summer

 Starting in spring allows your tattoo to heal before summer activities like swimming or sunbathing.
 Fresh tattoos should avoid direct sun exposure and water immersion, so spring is a smart time to begin.
+It makes the most sense to whip out the main parts of your sleeve during spring so you can show it off in the summer months all healed!

 • Renewed Energy and Motivation